 - the overall financial stake the marketing position holds (i.e., total sales volume and profit generation).

 As responsibilities change so to do the marketer’s tasks.
-For instance, with regard to product decisions, as a marketer’s responsibilities become greater her or his day-to-day job shifts from being involved in specific product issues (e.g., finding a graphics design company to create a new label) to decisions concerning many products and focusing on setting the future marketing direction of the company (e.g., developing marketing plans for numerous products).
+For instance, with regard to product decisions, a marketer’s responsibilities will often increase as her/his day-to-day job shifts from being involved in issues related to a single product (e.g., finding a graphics design company to create a new label) to decisions concerning many products that may include setting the future marketing direction of the organization (e.g., developing marketing plans for numerous products).
 We can see this in greater detail by examining the responsibilities associated with four different marketing management levels.